 Now that you have the whole structure erected, it’s time to add the finishing touches and ensure that everything is secure.

 With your roof, you want to ensure that there is sealant on any area where air can enter, which will prevent any leaks from occurring.

 Now, it’s time to pick your flooring.
 We have selected five of our favourite self adhesive vinyl floor tiles which will work perfectly with your concrete base, and will add the finishing touches to your conservatory.

 Finally, you’ll want to select your patio slabs/tiles to go outside of your conservatory.
 These can be applied onto screed flooring or a thin layer of concrete.

 Then, you’re ready to furnish!
-Have a look at some of our favourite wicker chairs with cushions here.
+Have a look at some of our favourite conservatory chairs with wicker chairs with cushions here.

 How much is it to build a conservatory?